FAQ

 Yes.
 Most customers want all-natural flavor solutions, but N&A options are also available on request.

-Do you have flavor masks for CBD?
+Do you have flavor masks for CBD and THC?

 How do your sweeteners compare in cost to sugar?